Afghanistan

 • Core Demands: Regional self-governance and resistance to centralized theological hegemony.

-• Population: Approx. 8,000,000 – 10,000,000 (total Tajik population in Afghanistan).
+• Population: Approx. 8,000,000 – 10,000,000.

 • Flag: Green, white, and black horizontal tricolor.